 Renewable Energy Impact

 The impact on renewable energy isn’t as clear.
 Although a reduction in the demand for oil could further increase investment in sustainable energy generation.
 Many companies will look to diversify their portfolio and invest in cleaner energy to remain viable in the long term.
 Unfortunately, in the short-term, renewable energy will have to address its own challenges.
 Many businesses will have reduced capital and won’t be able to invest as much as they would like to on solar, hydro and wind initiatives.
+Electric cars, bikes and e-scooters are becoming more popular as the world looks to sustainable alternatives to oil and fossil fuels.

 To summarise, we will only really begin to understand the full effects after a certain period of time has passed.
 Some things are inevitable, whilst others require careful monitoring to see how they will affect society and the economy as a whole.
 It is important to remain optimistic as infection rates are decreasing and many people are slowly returning to work.